ethereumclassic/ethereumclassic.github.io/content/knowledge/future/index.en.md

 disclaimer: opinion
 ---

-Unlike other projects, Ethereum Classic does not have a central organizing comittee calling the shots, so similar to Bitcoin, what gets implemented in the protocol is determined through an organic, meritocratic, emergent system.
-Whilst this appraoch is not designed to yeild explosive growth at first, the trade-off is made for long term sustainability, and Ethereum Classic's persitence has put it in a strong position for it's next stage of growth when network effects begin to snowball adoption.
+Unlike many other blockchain projects, Ethereum Classic does not have a central organizing comittee calling the shots, so what gets implemented in the protocol is determined through an organic, meritocratic, emergent system, rather than from the top down.
+Whilst this appraoch is not designed to yeild explosive expansion at first, the trade-off is made for long term sustainability, and Ethereum Classic's persitence has put it in a strong position for it's next stage of growth when network effects begin to snowball adoption.

 In this section, we will unpack this process, take a high level overview of the current state of ETC, and briefly cover some potential upgrades currently being discussed and may be on the horizon for ETC.